 The fitness center has some of the most advanced equipment and Technogym Kinesis facilities, as well as exercise bikes, strength equipment, cardio equipment, treadmill, and fitness lessons available.
 Needless to say, this five-star establishment provides plenty of opportunities for guests to indulge in a little self-care.
 Or a lot, if they so choose.

 The Restaurant Bridges offers a world-class gastronomic experience.
 Enjoy a five, six or even seven-course Menu du Chef at the Chef’s Table, with each course accompanied by a wine selected by a sommelier.

 Accommodation foods are also available, such as a children’s menu, vegetarian menu, salt-free menu, and so on.
 Bridges also feature a cocktails menu.
 Oriole Garden Bistro has the vibe and atmosphere of a Mediterranean garden, not to mention the pure flavors of a seasonal menu.

-Accommodations are, as one would expect, top of the line, with spacious and comfortable rooms.
+As one would expect, accommodations are top-of-the-line, with spacious and comfortable rooms.
 Rooms include wireless internet, a pillow menu, private bathrooms with walk-in showers and complimentary bathroom products.
 Most have a queen-size Sofitel MyBed.

 Minibar, Nespresso machine, and free mineral water.
-All in all, this is a fine hotel, and gay and lesbian guests will be made to feel comfortable and welcome as they indulge in the five-star luxury accommodations on offer here.
+This is a fine hotel, and gay and lesbian guests will be made to feel comfortable and welcome as they indulge in the five-star luxury accommodations on offer here.

 W Lounge is an on-site lounge-style cocktail bar located on the 6th floor of the Exchange building.
 W Lounge has a disco, house music and more each night with live DJs – one of the best places to party for free spirits of all kinds, be they straight, gay, or anything in between.
 We can also highly recommend staying here during Milkshake Festival…